eljbuck/Naive-Audio-Freeze-Frame/README.md

 ## About

 What would it mean to freeze frame audio in a meaningful way?
 Given that our ears are spectral analyzers, a 'meaningful' auditory freeze frame would probably preserve the harmonic content of some audio at a moment in time.
-This demands some notion of instantaneous frequency, which is explicitly defined across time (this hang-up is probably why such a popular concept for video has not been extended to audio).
+This demands some notion of instantaneous frequency, but regretably, frequency is explicitly defined across time (this hang-up is probably why such a popular concept for video has not been extended to audio).
 Still, I think we all can imagine what an audio freeze frame might do for various sound sources, which suggests that such a tool is possible.

 ## Motivations